IamGroot3/IamGroot3/README.md

 - 📫 How to reach me ... https://x.com/AmGroot_x
 - 😄 Pronouns: .
 - ⚡ Fun fact: ...4
-I am Groot.. . / xvя
+I am Groot.. . / xv
 <!---.
 IamGroot3/IamGroot3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.